rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 ### Requesting Crater Runs

-The rust team maintains a few machines that can be used for running crater runs on the changes introduced by a PR.
+The Rust team maintains a few machines that can be used for running crater runs on the changes introduced by a PR.
 If your PR needs a crater run, leave a comment for the triage team in the PR thread.
 Please inform the team whether you require a "check-only" crater run, a "build only" crater run, or a